-FLSC encourages cross country flying and the earning of soaring badges by its qualified members.
-Cross-country flying is defined as flying outside of gliding range of the airport (taking account of winds aloft), assuming all lift quits at any time.
-This section describes provisions for utilizing club equipment for cross country flying on days with the best soaring conditions while, at the same time, allowing other members the maximum opportunity to fly the sailplanes.
+The Club strongly encourages cross country flying and earning soaring badges by qualified members.
+Cross-country flying is defined as flying outside gliding range of the airport (taking account of winds aloft, assuming all lift quits).

+This section describes provisions for utilizing club equipment for cross country flying on days with forecast soaring conditions, while, at the same time, allowing other members the maximum opportunity to fly those sailplanes if not being utilized.

-Members qualified for cross country flight may reserve sailplanes on weekends and holidays using the website scheduling system or by approval of the Board, and receiving confirmation.
+Members qualified for cross country flight may reserve sailplanes on weekends and holidays using the website scheduling system or by approval by a member of the Board, and receiving confirmation.
 You may make one reservation in each calendar month.
-The 1-26, Grob, or Pegasus, may be reserved for a duration badge leg attempt in the same manner.
-On weekdays the sailplanes may be used for either purpose, without reservations, on a first come, first served basis.
+This is designed to allow for planning for the 1-26, Grob, or Pegasus to be reserved for a duration flight, a badge leg attempt, or proficiency.
+Coordinate your flight planning with a club instructor.
+On weekdays the sailplanes may be used, without reservations, on a first come, first served basis.

-To be eligible to fly any FLSC sailplane cross country, the pilot must be a Regular A member of the FLSC, be approved for cross country flying by one FLSC CFI and the FLSC Board, and meet the requirements below for each type of sailplane.
+To be eligible to fly any FLSC sailplane cross country: the pilot must be a Regular A member of the FLSC, be approved for cross country flying by one FLSC CFI and the FLSC Board, and meet the requirements below for each type of sailplane.
+Normally these sailplanes will be reserved for a minimum of $1 \frac{1}{2}$ hours, unless you coordinate with the Ops Manager and others present at the start of the flight.